kirillsst/CVMailer/README.md

-# Auto-Apply to Internships/Stages (≈5 months)
+# Auto-Apply to Internships/Stages

 ## What this script does

-* Sends tailored emails with your CV, cover letter, and SIMPLON flyer to contacts in a CSV.
+* Sends tailored emails with your CV, cover letter, and flyer to contacts in a CSV.
 * Optionally auto-fills common web application forms using Playwright (Chromium) and uploads your files.
 * Keeps an application log (CSV) with status, timestamp, and any error messages.
 * Lets you personalize a short intro paragraph per company (from the CSV) that is merged into the email/body text.